Welcome to my updated Astra theme review for 2022.

-Another hot niche, fashion and lifestlye blogs are all the rage and you'll never have a shortage of demand for such sites.
+Another hot niche, fashion and lifestyle blogs are all the rage and you'll never have a shortage of demand for such sites.
 Check out the above demo which fits nicely with this niche.

-Yes, Astra theme is free.
-There is also an Astra Pro version which adds a number of features which starts at $59.
+Yes, the Astra theme is free.
+There is also an Astra Pro version which adds several features that start at $59.

 To load starter sites you need to install the Starter Sites plugin.
 You can then go to Appearance > Astra Sites, select a website you wish to import.
-You will then be prompted to install a number of recommended plugins for that starter site.
-Once these recommended plugins are installed, click on Import Site to fully import the content and structure of the starter site you have chosen.
+You will then be prompted to install some recommended plugins for that starter site.
+Once these recommended plugins are installed, click on Import Site to fully import the content and structure of the starter website you have chosen.

 Astra is surely one of the best times to use with Elementor.
-But there are also a number of other themes which we mentioned as alternatives above which have excellent support for Elementor too.
+But there are also many other themes which we mentioned as alternatives above which have excellent support for Elementor too.

 Conclusion - Should You Buy Astra Theme?